PhilCommunication/email-thingy/README.md

 3. `access_token`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

 NB: You can use different keys for the staging/testing phase and the production phase.
 Staging/testing keys are indicated by the prefix `staging_`.

+For iOS (`AppDelegate+ETPushConstants.m`):

+1. `kETAppID_Prod`: the App ID for your development app as defined in the App Center section of the Marketing Cloud.

+2. `kETAccessToken_Prod`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

+NB: You can use different keys for the staging/testing phase and the production phase.
+Staging/testing keys are called `kETAppID_Debug` and `kETAccessToken_Debug`.

 ## Marketing Cloud App Center